Subscribe Now

 By Thomas Clark

-What became of the airdrie Spanish Armada?
+What became of the Airdrie Spanish Armada?

 One minute they were playing in Spain, the next they were catapulted into North Lanarkshire as part of Steve Archibald’s revolution and the next again they were locked out of the Airdrie stadium by administrators.
 What did they make of it all?